If you’re planning to purchase a property, the cost of conveyancing – Qld is something you’ll need to consider.

 What is conveyancing?

-Conveyancing is the legal procedure through which ownership of real estate is transferred from the seller (vendor) to the buyer.
+Conveyancing is the legal procedure of buying and selling property through which ownership of real estate is transferred from the seller (vendor) to the buyer.

 In Queensland, only licensed solicitors are authorised to deliver paid conveyancing services.
 Conveyancing solicitors take legal responsibility for the conveyancing, but they often employ conveyancing staff, or paralegals, to assist them.